Argentina Flights: Budget Tips & Tricks

 Also, buying something online that costs hundreds of bucks is stressful.

-It’s easy to prolong the torture searching for a few days, but, once you’ve searched in a few places, it’s unlikely that a lot of anxiety-filled hours waiting on more search results will save you enough money to make up for the time invested.
+It’s easy to prolong the torture of searching for a few days, but, once you’ve searched in a few places, it’s unlikely that a lot of anxiety-filled hours waiting on more search results will save you enough money to make up for the time invested.

 It’s also worth considering, not just the price of your airline ticket, but the value of it.